-The Transfer Services Center provides many resources to university and community college students who wish to transfer to Ferris State University.
+The Office of Transfer and Secondary School Partnerships provides many resources to university and community college students who wish to transfer to Ferris State University.
 Please click on the links to the left for more information or read below to learn more about our services.

 Through collaborative partnerships with community colleges, Ferris State University has established program transfer guides to help students transfer smoothly from their community colleges to FSU.
 Students utilize a transfer guide when they plan on transferring from one institution to another.
 Students follow the transfer guide to take specific classes that will fulfill degree requirements at both of the postsecondary institutions.